 In this studio course, students hone the actor’s instrument: their body.
 Exercises study verticality, volume, core, and connection to the floor.
 Improvisations explore the dramatic potential in concepts like honest timing, justifying actions, and setting up expectations.

-• Physical Theater: Devising SEE DETAIL
+• Physical Theater: Ensemble Devising SEE DETAIL

 Contact me for Teaching Brochure or Syllabi